TysunP/TysunP/README.md

+#Hello👋🏽 I'm Tysun
-Hello👋🏽 I'm a student learning how to develop games.
+And I'm a student learning how to develop games.
 I don't have any experience with GitHub, so I still learning how to use it.

 My favorite hobbies are to play videogames🎮, sleep😴, spend time with my family👨‍👨‍👧‍👦, and listen to music👂.